Chania Crete – Travel Guide to Chania 2023

 Elafonisi Beach:

-Known for its crystal clear waters and pink-hued sand, Elafonisi is considered one of the most beautiful beaches in Greece and located about 75km southwest of Chania.
+People know Elafonisi for its clear waters and pink sand.
+It’s considered one of the most beautiful beaches in Greece.
+It’s located about 75km southwest of Chania.

 Samaria Gorge: